AdityaKalsi/Credit-Card-Recommendation-System/README.md

 This context is injected into the LLM system prompt before any user query is processed.

-As a result, the LLM operates with full awareness of what was recommended — allowing it to answer follow-up questions like "Which card has the lowest joining fee?" or "Which one is best for travel?" without hallucinating or straying off-topic.
+As a result, the LLM operates with full awareness of what was recommended — allowing it to answer follow-up questions like:

+“Which card has the lowest joining fee?”

+“Which one is best for travel?” without hallucinating or straying off-topic.

 3. 💬 Session-Based Conversational Memory for Multi-Turn Chat The LLM chat interface (main.py) uses LangChain’s RunnableWithMessageHistory to maintain a chat memory that persists across user interactions.